Email Pop-Ups: 30 Excellent Examples

 8. Starter Story

-Sometimes, it is difficult to find inspiration to start your own business, especially when your budget is limited.
+Finding inspiration to start your own business is sometimes difficult, especially when your budget is limited.
 Starter Story offers a great list of 52 ideas you can start with less than $1,000.
-And email is not a big fair for these ideas.

 Starter Story email popup example